Goldman says SEC drops probe into its role in MBS deal

-In February, Goldman received a so-called Wells notice from SEC staff related to disclosures in the deal’s offering documents.
-Such notices typically indicate the agency plans to take some kind of enforcement action, and gives firms a chance to respond.
+In February Goldman received a so-called Wells notice from SEC staff related to disclosures in the deal’s offering documents.
+Such notices typically indicate the agency plans to take some kind of enforcement action, and give firms a chance to respond.

 On Monday, the SEC notified Goldman that the investigation had been closed and that it did not intend to recommend any enforcement action against the bank related to the offering, Goldman said in its quarterly 10-Q filing with the SEC.